tainstr/misura.client/misura/client/doc/browser/quickstart_horizontal.rst

 Interacting with the Data Plot
 =================================

-The Navigator tree is the gate to the most important actions you can perform on the data plot.
+The :ref:`navigator` tree is the gate to the most important actions you can perform on the data plot.

 In order to plot one more dataset (for example the temperature setpoint):